nicm42/100-days-of-code-v2/log 2.md

 **Day 77: 5th March 2021**
  I did a whole lot more googling about the problem, with no success.
 And then I wondered, can I use the ref in the ternary operator in the classname the same way I do with the ref.
 And it turns out the answer is yes.
 After all that, the answer was simple.
 I then discovered my css wasn't quite right, but that was easier to fix.
  The header was a bit of a mess - never 100vh, so I gave the title size a separate class and added the Header separately on the Houses page, with that class.

+**Day 78: 6th March 2021**
+Spent today with the video element, making a custom control.
+I only did a play and pause button, but that was hard enough!
+After looking at lots of different variations I ended up using state and refs - it was only when I read about state with objects thtat I realised what was going on and how to fix it.